parnustk/lisbackend/README.md

 ## Starting point

-Teams has being provided with documentation by 2015 gradutates.
+Team has been provided with documentation by 2015 gradutates.
 Docs can be found here: https://drive.google.com/file/d/0B9YsOhSay3OcdGRmN0lGOXBtcXc/view relevant pages are 12-18.

 ## Technical requirements